mzizi-io/Portfolio-Construction/README.md

 - Custom portfolio optimization

 ## Disclaimer
-Nothing about this project constitues investment advice, and the author bears no responsibiltiy for your subsequent investment decisions.
+Nothing about this project constitues an investment advice.
+The author bears no responsibiltiy for your subsequent investment decisions.